17 Secluded Beaches in Sydney for a Quiet Swim

 Fairlight Beach in Fairlight

-Fairlight Beach is an 80-metre long stretch of sand with a small rock pool located in the suburb of Fairlight, just west of Manly Beach.
+Fairlight Beach is an 80-metre stretch of sand with a small rock pool, nestled in the suburb of Fairlight, just west of Manly Beach.

-The beach can be accessed via the Fairlight Walk, which is the last section of the Spit Bridge to Manly coastal walking track.
+The beach is easily accessible via the Fairlight Walk, the final section of the Spit Bridge to Manly coastal walking track.

-There is also a small rockpool, which is more of an ocean bath, perhaps not large enough for lane swimming but nice enough for a relaxing dip.
+Its rock pool, more akin to an ocean bath, might not be large enough for swimming laps but is perfect for a refreshing and relaxing dip.

 7. Forty Baskets Beach, Fairlight